When Do You Sign a Lease For an Apartment?

 Renters need to strike a balance between jumping into a lease too quickly and holding out until the last second.
 If you move too quickly, you could get scammed, but if you move too slowly, you could miss out on your dream apartment.

-The ideal time to make a decision is 20 to 24 days before the move-in date.
+The ideal time to make a decision to rent is 20 to 24 days before the move-in date.

 Searching for an apartment too early won’t show units available for when you want to move in, but once you hit the two-week mark before your ideal date, you might not have a lot of options.
 Even worse, you won’t have the time to make sure the apartment is everything you want it to be.